udacity/fend-webpack-sass/README.md

 We will cover:

-- Transpiling Sass to CSS using Webpack
+- Transpiling SASS to CSS using Webpack
 - Fixing Javascript event errors
 - Building a better production config for Webpack
 - Adding Service Workers to our app using Webpack